 While our address is 49 Dartmouth street, our entrance is around the side of the building.
 Please arrive at least 15 minutes prior to the class time.
 Please bring a yoga mat, a large towel to practice with, another for the shower after class if you like, and some water to drink.
-We rent mats and towels, we sell water, coconut water, and Shakti Active Wear.
-This is a beginner’s class in that the postures are safe and accessible.
+We rent mats and towels, we sell water, coconut water, some clothing and accessories.
+The Hot 26 is a beginner’s class in that the postures are safe and accessible.
 We expect most people can do most of them, most of the time, unless you have some kind of injury, condition or disability that would require modifying the postures.
 However, this is not an easy class.
 Expect a vigorous workout.
 Expect to sweat, more than you may have ever sweat before.
 This is, of course, because it is hot, jungle hot!
 You may feel a bit light headed to begin with, this is a normal part of acclimating to the environment and it will pass.
 Take breaks whenever you need to.
 Your practice is a way for you to take care of yourself, so please do that.
 Respect your limitations but then be willing to test them.
 Hatha yoga is about balance in the broad context.
 One of the most difficult, and so rewarding, aspects of this balance is that between accepting that which we cannot, or are not ready to change, and having the courage to change the things that we can.
 Yoga is a big mirror to your life, be willing to learn, and enjoy the ride.
 We welcome you.

-How Does Bikram Yoga Work?
+How Does Therapeutic Hatha Yoga Work?

-The postures in the Bkiram series work synergistically and cumulatively to return the body to a balanced state.
+The postures in the Bkiram method Hot 26 series work synergistically and cumulatively to return the body to a balanced state.
 This yoga builds energy, stamina and finesse.
 It incorporates strength, flexibility, balance and most importantly, the “tourniquet effect.”
 The tourniquet effect gently stretches, squeezes and massages the internal organs, flushes out the cardiovascular system, and stimulates the endocrine and nervous systems.
 Deficient hormones and enzymes are released or inhibited as necessary.
 This yoga will boost the body out of its unbalanced state, allowing it to become self-regulating and self-adjusting.
 Cholesterol in the blood gets “blasted out” of the arteries and veins; in turn it can become regulated.
 Oxygen and nutrients are supplied to parts of the body that have been in “cold storage.”
 Toxins are eliminated and the central nervous system is both energized and soothed The lymphatic system is flushed and the immune system strengthened.
 Sexual vitality and fertility are improved.
 The internal organs and endocrine glands are corrected and balanced, bringing them back to peak efficiency.
 Lung capacity is expanded, leading to greater vitality.
 Bones are strengthened.
 The joints are opened and lubricated with synovial fluid.
 Muscles are strengthened, toned and flexibility is increased.
 Stretching the muscles works the body at the cellular level.
 As a result, calories become more accessible and are more easily burned, helping the body operate at optimal fitness.

-Is Maine Bikram Yoga a Franchise?
+Is Maine Hatha Yoga a Franchise?